Hargreaves Lansdown vs AJ Bell: what’s the difference?

 - The ability to compare platforms and switch if needed.

-- Split tax-efficient allowances between two ISAs.
+- You can split tax-efficient allowances between multiple ISAs.

 The only extra hassle is tracking multiple accounts and paying more in fees overall.